k-gajjar-365/Pixela-API-walking-tracker/README.md

 # Overview
 This Python script provides an automated way to log, update, and delete daily walking distance data using the Pixela API.
 With environment variables handling authentication, it ensures a streamlined and secure tracking experience.

+# About Pixela
+Visit [Pixela](https://pixe.la/) – a great service for tracking daily habits and creating visual graphs effortlessly!

 # Features

 Graph Management: Creates a personalized tracking graph.